Vimal9900/Satellite-Imagery-Based-Cloud-Detection-and-Movement-Prediction/README.md

-# Cloud Movement Prediction with Stacked ConvLSTM
+# Cloud Movement Prediction with Stacked ConvLSTM(SICMP)

 This repository contains a detailed end-to-end pipeline for predicting short-term cloud movement using satellite imagery.
 Our approach seamlessly integrates classical optical flow algorithms with deep learning techniques by incorporating optical flow features into a Stacked ConvLSTM network.
 The system is designed for robust nowcasting applications in meteorology, renewable energy forecasting, and aviation safety.
 ![Cloud prediction](./Results/Prediction.jpg)